Giorgio Mammoliti: Controversies

+On February 4, 2013, the city's compliance audit committee voted to commence legal proceedings against Mammoliti after an audit found his 2010 election campaign exceeded the authorized spending limit by more than $12,000.
 On October 12, 2013, the Toronto Sun published an op-ed by Mammoliti, opposing plans to build the Finch LRT.

-In December 2013, the City of Toronto's integrity commissioner opened an investigation into a $5000-a-table Mammoliti fundraiser attended by lobbyists.
-The integrity commissioner released a report to Toronto City Council detailing two fundraisers held for Mammoliti which paid him $80,000.
-On July 9, 2014, Toronto City Council voted to suspend Mammoliti and withhold his salary for three months for holding the fundraisers.
-City Council also authorized a review of the fundraisers for any criminality.
+In December 2013, the City of Toronto's integrity commissioner opened an investigation into a $5000-a-table Mammoliti fundraiser attended by lobbyists that netted him $80,000.
+On July 9, 2014, Toronto City Council voted to suspend Mammoliti and withhold his salary for three months for holding the fundraisers, also authorizing a review of the fundraisers for any criminality.

-In June 2014 he angered many people when he suggested Parkdale was a district full of pedophiles.
-He also suggested that all-ages shows attracted pedophiles.
+In June 2014, Mammoliti angered many people when he suggested Parkdale was a district full of paedophiles, and that all-ages shows attract paedophiles.

 In a 2017 episode of the television series Political Blind Date, Mammoliti and Matt Brown discussed their differing perspectives on the issue of safe injection sites.